 - Pine nuts

 - Macadamia nuts

-There are also many different seeds that can be part of a healthy vegan diet including:
+There are also lots of seeds suitable for a vegan diet including:

 - Chia seeds